AnotherKamila/bc-thesis/src/2-overview.md

 ### Reader

+The user-visible box at PoAs that reads RFID cards and provides visual and auditory feedback about whether access is granted.
 Up to two card readers may be attached to one controller.
 A library to interface with our readers is provided, so they can be used independently of our controller.

 ### Hardware

 The server is hardware-agnostic -- it runs on anything with networking and a Python environment.
 Deployments will usually use generic server hardware.

-ŠVT has designed and built custom hardware for the controllers and readers.
+The development team has designed and built custom hardware for the controllers and readers.
 They focused on making it available and future-proof, extensible, and cheap.
 The schematics and other documents are available in the Deadlock source repository [@src].

 In order to simplify installation, we have attempted to leverage existing infrastructure wherever possible: we use Ethernet for server/controller communication, adding optional Power over Ethernet, so we don't require any extra cables.
 Optionally, we can add a WiFi module to the controller for cases where electricity is available but connectivity is not.
 We even designed our reader boxes and connection cables to be easy to customize, so that they can be made compatible with existing holes in walls.[^customize]

-[^customize]: For example, instead of using an expensive mold for the reader boxes, we make them from several layers of Plexiglas that can be cut individually.
+[^customize]: For example, instead of using an expensive cast for the reader boxes, we make them from several layers of Plexiglas that can be cut individually.
 The source files for the cut pattern are available and easy to modify.

 Access rules